Santa Fe Railyard expects to open new businesses amid pandemic

 “This hasn’t been overnight, development takes a long time and we’re really grateful and excited to have new tenants,” said Sandra Brice, the Director of Events & Marketing with Santa Fe Railyard.

 Brice said they were hoping to open a handful of these businesses during the summer.
-But due to the pandemic they had to change their plans.
+However, due to the pandemic, they had to change their plans.
 Nevertheless, they’re excited to share more local businesses with the community soon.

 “It’s very special, it’s not a shopping center with stores that you’re going to see at any other shopping center, it’s meant to develop slowly to support local and regional businesses,” said Brice.
 “And to be unique and to be not like any other place.”